Qiskit/qiskit-ibm-runtime/docs/index.rst

 Overview
 ==============

-Qiskit Runtime is a quantum computing service and programming model that allows users to optimize workloads and efficiently execute them on quantum systems at scale.
-The programming model extends the existing interface in Qiskit with a set of new primitive programs.
+Qiskit Runtime is a quantum computing service and programming model that streamlines quantum computations.
+It is designed to use classical compute resources to execute quantum circuits with more efficiency on quantum processors.
+It improves efficiency by giving you access to *primitives*, which are designed to run in *sessions*.

+Primitives are a simplified interface for defining `near-time quantum-classical workloads <https://research.ibm.com/blog/near-real-time-quantum-compute>`_ required to efficiently build and customize applications.
+They are designed to be run in sessions, which essentially bind the backend to your session jobs for a period of time so they are not interrupted by other users’ jobs.

+The following figure illustrates how the Qiskit Runtime program jobs are run when using sessions and primitives.
+The first job waits through the regular fair-share queue.
+When it starts to run, the session is started.
+After the first session job is finished processing, the next job in the session is run.
+This process continues until the session is paused (due to a lack of queued session jobs) or closed.

 .. figure:: images/runtime-architecture.png
     :align: center